 Having unrealized or unrealistic expectations can quickly push you in the way of anxiety, which will most likely compound your problems.
 Learning to cope with your perfectionism is sometimes the first step in the right direction of overcoming anxiety.
 From learning to deal with negativity, reducing stress, and improving self-esteem, we can help you develop a tough skin against your perfectionism and reduce the negative effect anxiety has on your mental health.

-Learn more about our anxiety therapy, and meet our anxiety therapists in Los Angeles, New York City and Online at Yellow Chair Collective to schedule an anxiety therapy appointment.
+Learn more about our anxiety therapy and meet our anxiety therapists in Los Angeles and New York City at Yellow Chair Collective to schedule an anxiety therapy appointment.